arunkd13/arunkd13.github.io/content/blog/apcnf.md

 growth during the dry spells.
     3. I also need to find an alternative to mucuna which requires lesser water, as I will not have sufficient water for irrigation if I increase the land under cultivation.
+Canavalia (_thamattai avarai_ in Tamil), is supposed to be more drought tolerant than mucuna.

 2. **Diverse crops including trees**